 "Hormonal Imbalance" can be an incredibly broad term - one that in some ways doesn't have a specific meaning.
 For example, it's possible that your body releases too much thyroid hormone which may trigger panic attacks.
 It's also possible that stress is causing too much cortisol production, which leads to further anxiety symptoms.

-The key thing to understand about your hormones is that they are responsible for nearly every process in your body, and your body gets used to a very specific amount of each hormone.
-Any changes in your hormones may create anxiety, for example:
+The key thing to understand about hormones is that they are the messengers responsible for nearly every process in the body, and your body gets used to specific amounts of each hormone.
+Various hormonal changes can create anxiety, for example:

 - Menstrual Cycle/Birth Control Pills